Do Go On - 369 - The Night Witches

 You bloody blinch.

-But just more broadly than just Block Jess, how does this show do go on work?
+How does this show do go on work?

-Well, one of the three of us, Matt, Dave, and me, Jess,
+Well, one of the three of us, Matt, Dave and me, Jess.

-we take it in turns researching a topic usually suggested by our listeners.
+We take it in turns researching a topic, usually suggested by our listeners.

 We bring it back to the other two.